Russell Jones (orientalist): Life and career

-The preparation of his Ph.D., on the legend of the Sufi, Ibrahim ibn Adham, rested extensively on Malay (and some Arabic) manuscript sources.
-This and subsequent research into Malay manuscripts, nearly all written on Dutch or British or Italian paper, brought a realisation of the need to study the watermarks to establish the date they were written, or copied.
-He soon found that this science of filigranology had a way of becoming an all-consuming passion for those who took it up.
-After more than forty years devoted to filigranology of Malay/Indonesian manuscripts he became something of an authority – perhaps the only one – on this neglected field.
-As he approached the end of his working life he dedicated himself to passing on his knowledge to the next generation of Indonesian and Malay codicologists.
+His Ph.D., on the legend of the Sufi, Ibrahim ibn Adham, relied extensively on Malay (and some Arabic) manuscript sources.
+This and subsequent research into Malay manuscripts, nearly all written on Dutch or British or Italian paper, brought a realisation of the need to study the watermarks to establish the date they were written, or copied - known as the science of filigranology.
+He studied the filigranology of Malay/Indonesian manuscripts for more than forty years, becoming an authority in this field.
+As he approached the end of his working life, he dedicated himself to passing on his knowledge to the next generation of Indonesian and Malay codicologists.

 In retirement, he lived in Cornwall, England.